chirag1718/cliff-ai-frontend/README.md

 ### You can login using
 #### username: greendeck
 #### password: cliffai123
-### Or you can register using the same credentials above
+### Or you can register using the same or other username and password credentials you like.

 # Getting Started with Create React App